http://en.wikipedia.org/wiki/Gallura

 Gallura (Wikipedia research)

-/sɑrˈdɪnɪə/; Italian: Sardegna, IPA /sarˈdeɲɲa/; Sardinian: Sardigna or Sardinnia), Italy.
+Gallura is a region situated in northern of Sardinia (pronounced /sɑrˈdɪnɪə/; Italian: Sardegna, IPA /sarˈdeɲɲa/; Sardinian: Sardigna or Sardinnia), Italy.
 With its 24,090 square kilometres (9,301 sq mi), Sardinia represents the second biggest island of the Mediterranean Sea (after Sicily).
 Sardinia is part of Italy, with a special statute of regional autonomy under the Italian Constitution.

 The name Gallùra (pronunced Gaddùra in Gallurese, the official dialect) means area located on high ground.